Britain threatens Brexit cliff-edge to force EU trade deal by December 2020

 A comprehensive free trade deal would encompass everything from financial services and rules of origin to tariffs, state aid rules and fishing, though the scope and sequencing of any future deal is still up for discussion.

+Weyand said the European Commission, which coordinates trade policy for EU countries, was ready to start negotiations very quickly after Britain formally left the EU on Jan.
+31 and was very clear about its priorities.

+Any duty-free, quota-free deal would need to be accompanied with guarantees of a level playing field in areas such as state aid and competition, environmental and labor law and taxation.

-The pound fell 1.35% to $1.3154 GBP=D3 and to 84.59 pence against the euro EURGBP=D3, levels where it had traded before the scale of Johnson's victory became clear on Thursday evening and prompted strong gains.
+The pound fell 1.35% to $1.3154 and to 84.59 pence against the euro, levels where it had traded before the scale of Johnson’s victory became clear on Thursday evening and prompted strong gains.
 The pound is down more than 2% from a post-election high above $1.35 against the dollar.

 By enshrining in law his campaign promise not to extend the transition period beyond next December, Johnson cuts the amount of time he has to negotiate a trade deal to 10-11 months - and possibly quite a lot less, given the time needed for UK and EU parliamentary approval of any deal.